Categories

 hyperemesis gravidarum Pregnancy

-Miscarriage: A Mother’s Love Never Dies
+A Mother’s Love Never Dies: Losing My Baby

-Miscarriage: A Mother’s Love Never Dies
+A Mother’s Love Never Dies: Losing My Baby

-Tara Carpenter, NC., CPES.
+Tara Carpenter, NC, CPES.

 miscarriage-1

-A mother’s grief turned inside out.
+A mother’s grief turns inside out.
 I didn’t want to shower, move, eat, do anything that supported the very body that failed my baby.
-When I told my 4 year old that the baby wasn’t in my tummy anymore, he asked if she died because of all the pizza I ate during pregnancy.
-I smiled, hugged him, and let that one be.
+When I told my 4 year old our baby wasn’t in my tummy anymore, he said “did she die because I ate so much pizza while pregnant?”, I smiled and hugged him.
+She would be 18 years old, my baby girl.
+I miss her and apologize every time I feel her fill my belly with her presence.
+A mother’s love never dies.

 Sunflower, sunflower, yellow, and tall …. you were the prettiest sunflower of all.